syncfusion-content/javascript-docs/js/FileExplorer/Multiple-Selection.md

                 ajaxAction: ajaxActionHandler,

-                allowMultiSelection: false  //allowMultiSelection property is true by default
+                allowMultiSelection: true  //allowMultiSelection property is true by default

             });